ROZSA ADMIN FUNDAMENTALS TRAINING (RAFT)

 What is the tuition for RAFT?:

 Rozsa Admin Fundamentals Training (RAFT) was developed by Geraldine Ysselstein, Arts Leadership Director for the Rozsa Foundation.
-The program in September 2020 will be facilitated online by Ayla Stephen, Program and Granting Manager for the Rozsa Foundation and Guest Faculty Kodie Rollan.
+The program in October 2021 will be facilitated online by Guest Faculty Toyin Oladele and Kodie Rollan.

 Read stories about others' experiences with RAFT and our other Arts Leadership programs ON OUR BLOG.